mcosovic/JuliaGrid.jl/docs/src/manual/dcStateEstimation.md

 ---

 ##### Active Power Injection from Generators
-To calculate the active power injection from generators at a specific bus, use:
+To calculate the active power supply associated with a specific bus, use:
 ```@repl WLSDCStateEstimationSolution
 active = supplyPower(analysis; label = "Bus 1")
 ```